make-all/tuya-local/README.md

   confirmed as working with Kogan Single Smartplugs
 - Generic Smartplug with Energy monitoring (newer models) confirmed working with Kogan single smartplug with USB and Rillpac smartplugs
-- Generic Smartplg with more advanced energy monitoring confirmed working with CBE smartplugs
+- Generic Smartplug with more advanced energy monitoring confirmed working with CBE smartplugs
 - Mirabella Genio Smart plug with USB
 - Grid Connect double outlet with Energy Monitoring, Master and Individual switches and Child Lock.